prasandika-bhagya/Discord-Music-Bot-by-Python/README.md

 # Discord-Musci-Bot
-Discord music bot  - playing any song from youtube by simply typing its name or URL <br>

 Discord music bot  - playing any song from youtube by simply typing its name or URL.<br>
 Administrative permission needed for the bot and prefix command is bp!.<br>
 <br>